city41/node-sql-fixtures/README.md

 There are both unit and integration tests.
 The unit tests are invoked with `gulp test:unit`.

 Checkout integration_tests.md for the scoop on the integration tests.

+# Road to 1.0.0

+These things remain to accomplish "one point oh"

+* option to prevent inserting duplicates ([issue #19](https://github.com/city41/node-sql-fixtures/issues/19))
+* integration tests for MariaDB
+* better error reporting when a dependency can't be resolved
+* better docs, perhaps a simple website